Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Analysis and results

-\paragraph{Accuracy by gender} Consistent with our findings at the aggregated level (see Figure~\ref{fig:task_performance_by_condition}), we do not observe any accuracy improvements through explanations over the baseline in Figure~\ref{fig:acc_by_gender}, neither for men nor women bios.
-We see that accuracy for men and women bios is approximately equal in the baseline condition, and that accuracy in the \emph{task-relevant} condition is relatively lower for women bios, whereas in the \emph{gendered} condition it is relatively lower for men, compared to the baseline.
-This means that \textbf{both in the \emph{task-relevant} and the \emph{gendered} condition, explanations did not enable people to improve decision-making accuracy, neither for men nor women bios.}
+\paragraph{Accuracy by gender} Consistent with our findings at the aggregated level (see \Cref{fig:task_performance_by_condition}), we do not observe any accuracy changes through explanations over the baseline in \Cref{fig:acc_by_gender}, neither for men ($p=0.199$) nor women ($p=0.151$) bios.
+This means that \textbf{both in the \emph{task-relevant} and the \emph{gendered} condition, explanations did not enable people to improve decision-making accuracy, neither for men nor women bios.} From \Cref{fig:overriding_behavior_M,fig:overriding_behavior_W}, we see why this is the case: for \textit{men} bios, overrides overall went down in the \textit{task-relevant} condition, with corrective overrides decreasing even stronger than detrimental overrides; and overrides went \textit{up} in the \textit{gendered} condition, with only detrimental overrides increasing.
+For \textit{women} bios, detrimental overrides increased and corrective overrides did not change in the \textit{task-relevant} condition, whereas both corrective and detrimental overrides went up equally in the \textit{gendered} condition.

-\paragraph{Types of overrides by gender and occupation} When looking at effects of explanations on overriding behavior by gender in Figures~\ref{fig:overriding_behavior_M} and~\ref{fig:overriding_behavior_W}, no intervention improved participants' ability to perform corrective vs. detrimental overrides of AI recommendations, neither for men nor women bios.
-This is consistent with our findings at the aggregate level (see Figure~\ref{fig:overriding_behavior}).
-Notably, we see that in the \emph{gendered} (Figure~\ref{fig:overriding_behavior_M}) and the \emph{task-relevant} (Figure~\ref{fig:overriding_behavior_W}) condition detrimental overrides increase over the baseline, whereas corrective overrides remain unchanged.
+\paragraph{Types of overrides by gender and occupation} When looking at effects of explanations on overriding behavior by gender in \Cref{fig:overriding_behavior_M,fig:overriding_behavior_W}, no intervention improved participants' ability to perform corrective vs. detrimental overrides of AI recommendations compared to the baseline---i.e., the ratio of corrective to detrimental overrides did not improve---neither for men nor women bios.
+This is consistent with our findings at the aggregate level (see \Cref{fig:overriding_behavior}).
+Notably, we see that detrimental overrides in the \emph{gendered} condition marginally increase for men bios (\Cref{fig:overriding_behavior_M}) over the baseline $(p=0.078)$, and in the \textit{task-relevant} condition they significantly increase for women bios (\Cref{fig:overriding_behavior_W}) compared to the baseline $(p=0.013)$.
+At the same time, corrective overrides remain unchanged in either case.